qqaatw/JciHitachiHA/README.md

 - ~~Hitachi Dehumidifier 日立除濕機~~ (Under development)
 - ~~Hitachi HeatExchanger 日立全熱交換機~~ (Under development)

-*An example of `configuration.yaml` can be found [here](configuration.yaml).*

 ## Tested devices

 - RAD-90NJF / RAC-90NK1
 - RAC-63NK
 - RAS-50NJF / RAC-50NK
 - RAS-36NJF / RAC-36NK
+- RAS-36NK  / RAC-36NK1
 - RAS-28NJF / RAC-28NK

 ## Known issues

 1. Delayed state update.
     - When a device state has been changed by user, the updated state reported by the API might be delayed for 1~5 sec.
-So, the user have to wait for it until the state bacomes stable.
+So, the user has to wait for it until the state bacomes stable.

 ## License